What's On & Local Events

 Visit Plymouth has launched a brand-new FREE app with self-guided walking trails throughout Plymouth.
 As well as discovering more of the city, you can explore its complex history.

 The app can now be downloaded to Android or iOS.
-In addition to being available in English, the three main trails are available in French, Spanish, and German.
+In addition to English, the three main trails are available in French, Spanish, and German.

 The brilliant thing about the walking trails is that you can do them in your own time.
 It’s not just those on a staycation in Plymouth who will benefit.
 Locals can also discover new walking routes, and more about the city when out and about.